Orlmente/least-css/README.md

 Use sass/scss/less nesting wisely, don't abuse it!
 Nesting should be used only for modifiers or pseudos (elements/classes).
 2 levels deep nesting should be the max nesting depth, 3rd level is acceptable only for pseudos

+_The Less Specific A Selector Is, The Better And Faster It Is!_

 _The more you nest, the more you'll have to override and use !important, so please don't... just DON'T_ (see 1.a for another reason to avoid deep nesting)

 ######Do: